Colleges

 12. Keep Applying For Scholarships

 Apply for scholarships regularly.
-Start with the Scholarships for the Class of 2023.
+Start with the Scholarships for the Class of 2024.
 Even as a college student, you'll still need to continue applying for scholarships!
 Many students make the mistake of limiting their scholarship search to the high school years when there are thousands of award opportunities for college and grad students alike.
 Update your Fastweb profile when necessary, check your Scholarship Matches frequently, and set a goal to apply to 1 – 2 scholarship each week.
-Congrats to the Class of 2023!
-We’re so proud of your hard work and dedication!
+Congrats to the Class of 2024!
+We're so proud of your hard work and dedication! *As an affiliate partner of Exam Edge, Fastweb may be compensated when you click the link in this article and/or take other qualifying actions.

 You Might Also Like